Academic Research Committee

 - Makes available to faculty and staff, ARC grant applications and IRB applications.

-and SAU Administration to ensure:
+Risk Management, and Southern Administration to ensure:

 - Compliance with legal, regulatory, and ethical laws, regulations, mandates, and provisions, and

-- Containment of University risk exposure related to academic research.
+- Containment of university risk exposure related to academic research.

 - Receives notification of the development of unexpected risks in the course of conducting research, and, where appropriate, recommends actions relating to that risk.

-- Supports the integrity of University research activities, including quality, feasibility, and value.
+- Supports the integrity of university research activities, including quality, feasibility, and value.

 RECORDING AND REPORTING